weibell/tiny404/README.md

 # tiny404

-A tiny Docker container responding to any request with a minimal HTTP 404 response.
+A tiny Docker container responding to any request with a minimal HTTP 404 (or different) response.

 ## Usage